Rugby Klub Bratislava: Creation

 The club was established in 2015 as 'Rugby Skola v Bratislave'.
 The name changed to 'Rugby Klub Bratislava' a few weeks later, due to legal obligations.

 The club was founded by Charles Cimetiere and Christopher Bush.
 A citizens' association 'Olympic RKB' related to Rugby Klub Bratislava was established in 2016.
 Its aim is to support the club and the club's activities.
+In 2016, Rugby Klub Bratislava won the Men’s first rugby league.